jelovirt/hetu/README.md

-# HETU Validator and generator in Rust
+# HETU validator and generator in Rust

 Simple crate for validating and generating Finnish Personal Identity Code (HETU).